nathanenglehart/nathanenglehart.github.io/index.md

 <h3 class="small_title">Project Writeups</h3>

-For a look at some writeups of supplementary projects I have worked on, please feel free to take a look <a style="color: #f56a6a; !important" href="/projects/">here</a>.
+For a look at some writeups of supplementary projects I have worked on - primarily statistics and CS related - please feel free to take a look <a style="color: #f56a6a; !important" href="/projects/">here</a>.

 <br />